-The Literacy Council hired its first professional staff member in 1979 when Gay 3 Johnston became executive director.
-She assumed leadership of an organization that was training approximately 350 low-literacy adults each year at local churches and libraries.
+The Literacy Council hired its first professional staff member in 1979 when Gay Johnston became executive director.
+She assumed leadership of an organization that was training approximately 350 low-literate adults each year at local churches and libraries.
 By the time the Memphis Literacy Council celebrated its tenth anniversary in 1984, it had two full-time employees and three part-time employees.

 In the early years, Johnston worked out of a small donated space at local Red Cross offices.
-Whatever she couldn’t fit into her tiny office, like books and schools supplies, she carried around in her station wagon.
+Whatever she couldn’t fit into her tiny office, like books and school supplies, she carried around in her station wagon.
 Later in her tenure, Memphis Literacy Council set up offices in the Messick Vocational Technical Center owned by Memphis City Schools.

 “I met so many people whose stories were very moving,” Gay Johnston said.
 “They were people who wanted to be able to read for simple reasons—to get better jobs, to help their children with homework, to read their Bible.
 I remember one man who told me that before he learned to read, he felt like he was alive and dead at the same time.
 That is the power of reading.”

 For the next two decades, the mission and work of the Memphis Literacy Council continued to focus on training volunteer tutors to help low-literate adults gain reading skills.
 In the mid 1990s, Memphis Literacy Council was holding as many as 10 training workshops a year, had more than 400 trained volunteers available, and was working on collaborative projects with numerous local businesses, nonprofits and civic agencies.